cypressf/chdk-time-lapse/README.md

 - Unlock the SD card and put it in your computer
 - Transfer over all the photos that have been taken so far
+- Delete `rawopint.csv` from the SD Card
-- Delete `rawopoint.csv` from the SD Card
+- Delete `SDIM` from the SD Card
+- Re-lock it and put it back in the camera

 ## The pertinent settings for a night-to-day snowstorm